johnwatson484/azure-service-bus-test-client/README.md

 ## Sending a message
 ### Set the message body
 This is the message that will be sent to the specified resource and must be in JSON format.

+Any `##` placeholders will be replaced by an auto incrementing integer.

 ### Set the message format
 Messages can be sent as JSON or stringified JSON.